No Way Out (2006): Event

 The fourth match was for the WWE United States Championship between Booker T and Chris Benoit.
-Before the match began, Booker announced that he would forfeit the United States title.
-As Benoit confronted Sharmell, Booker attacked Benoit.
+Before the match began, Booker T announced that he would forfeit the United States title.
+As Benoit confronted Sharmell, Booker T attacked Benoit.
 Benoit controlled the match in the beginning as he performed a series of suplexes.
-After Booker told the referee that his groin was re-injured, the referee backed Benoit away but Booker pushed him into the steel steps.
+After Booker T told the referee that his groin was re-injured, the referee backed Benoit away but Booker T pushed him into the steel steps.
 Benoit performed a series of German suplexes and paid tribute to Eddie Guerrero by performing the Three Amigos.
-Booker attempted a Houston Hangover but missed.
+Booker T attempted a Houston Hangover but missed.
 Benoit executed a series of German suplexes until Sharmell jumped on the apron.
-Benoit attempted a diving headbutt but Sharmell's distraction allowed Booker to counter.
-Booker executed a Scissors Kick for a near-fall.
-Sharmell distracted Benoit again and Booker pinned him with a roll up but Benoit countered into a Sharpshooter attempt, which Booker countered.
-Benoit avoided a Scissors Kick and applied the Sharpshooter but Booker fought the move.
-Benoit forced Booker to submit to the Crippler Crossface to win the title.
+Benoit attempted a diving headbutt but Sharmell's distraction allowed Booker T to counter.
+Booker T executed a Scissors Kick for a near-fall.
+Sharmell distracted Benoit again and Booker T pinned him with a roll up but Benoit countered into a Sharpshooter attempt, which Booker T countered.
+Benoit avoided a Scissors Kick and applied the Sharpshooter but Booker T fought the move.
+Benoit forced Booker T to submit to the Crippler Crossface to win the title.

 Next was Rey Mysterio facing Randy Orton with Mysterio's WrestleMania 22 world championship match on the line.
 Orton controlled the match in the beginning.
 Mysterio attempted a hurricanrana but Orton caught him and tackled him into the ringpost, injuring his hand.
 Orton targeted Mysterio's arm and hand.
 Mysterio executed a hurricanrana but landed on the injured hand.
 Orton continued to target Mysterio's hand.
 Orton held Rey in the electric chair but Mysterio countered into a Sunset Flip Powerbomb for a near-fall.
 Mysterio dropkicked Orton and attempted a 619 but Orton avoided the move and pinned Mysterio with a roll-up using the ropes to win Rey's world title match at WrestleMania.

 In the main event, Kurt Angle faced The Undertaker for the World Heavyweight Championship.
-Undertaker controlled the start of the match, performing Old School and Snake Eyes.
-Angle performed a German suplex on Undertaker and sent Undertaker into the barricade.
-Undertaker tackled Angle into the ringpost and dropped a leg on him whilst Angle was on the apron.
-Undertaker attempted a chokeslam but Angle kicked Undertaker's leg to counter.
+The Undertaker controlled the start of the match, performing Old School and Snake Eyes.
+Angle performed a German suplex on The Undertaker and sent The Undertaker into the barricade.
+The Undertaker tackled Angle into the ringpost and dropped a leg on him whilst Angle was on the apron.
+The Undertaker attempted a chokeslam but Angle kicked The Undertaker's leg to counter.
 Angle applied an ankle lock.
-Undertaker sent Angle outside the ring and attempted another leg drop but Angle countered with an ankle lock.
-Angle released the hold and applied the ankle lock outside the ring, Angle applied the ankle lock in the ring, which Undertaker countered into a triangle choke.
+The Undertaker sent Angle outside the ring and attempted another leg drop but Angle countered with an ankle lock.
+Angle released the hold and applied the ankle lock outside the ring, Angle applied the ankle lock in the ring, which The Undertaker countered into a triangle choke.
 As they fought outside the ring, Angle executed an Angle Slam through a broadcast table.
 After countering each other's signature moves, Angle executed an Angle Slam for a near-fall.
-Undertaker applied a Triangle Choke on Angle but Angle countered, rolling up Undertaker to retain the title.
+The Undertaker applied a Triangle Choke on Angle but Angle countered, rolling up The Undertaker to retain the title.